Prominent traditional rulers, other dignitaries absent at World Eri festival

-Prominent traditional rulers and many notable Nigerians were conspicuously absent at the annual World Eri festival celebrated on November 7 at Enugwu Aguleri in Anambra East Local Government Area, Anambra State due to Covid-19 pandemic regulations.
+The annual World Eri festival which is the celebration of Igbo origin was on November 7 held at Enugwu Aguleri in Anambra East Local Government Area, Anambra State.

-Last year, the historical festival was witnessed by the Ooni of Ife, Oba Adeyeye Enitan Ogunwusi, Obi of Onitsha, Igwe Nnaemeka Achebe and President-General of Ohanaeze Ndigbo, Chief Nnia Nwodo.
-Others who were there also include the traditional ruler of Mbaukwu, Igwe Peter Anugwu, an industrialist, Igwe Patrick Okolo of Nsukka Urban and many other personalities.
+The event sponsored by Aguleri World Forum (AWF) this year, met all its spiritual requirements; foods and drinks were not in short supply.
+Regular witnesses of the festival, however said the dancing, masquerade and cultural displays were not like the previous ones because of the COVID-19 pandemic.

 The festival as usual, started by Eze Eri Kingdom, embarking on many weeks of fasting and prayer with less contacts with human beings; seeking the face of Almighty God for the betterment of the human race.
 On the day of the celebration, many dressed in white cloths go on a long procession from the king’s palace known as Obu Gad as early as 5am, to the confluence of Rivers Ezu and Omambala.
 At the confluence, extensive prayer is offered; asking God to intervene in humans affairs and meet the people at the points of their needs.
 After the prayers and praise singing led by the Eze Eri, the worshippers fetch water which the reporter was told to be very effective in ensuring success in different fields of endeavour, including business, education and fruit of the womb.